odinecse/tunetab/README.md

     - [x] take undo submits out of history too
       - [x] maybe it shouldn't?
     - [x] undo array?
-  - [ ] more advanced version would return a few results you can pick through
   - [x] recommend videos off current video
-    - [ ] broad recommendation `/recb` should take random item form history and do a rec based off that...
 - rooms
+  - [ ] keep room alive, command /flag
+  - [ ] have way of autorunning rooms? server side browser?
+  - [ ] clone command to new room takes all upcoming tracks and moves them
   - [x] list global rooms
   - [x] join them
 - users
   - [x] list current users on login
   - [ ] vote count on vote
 - general
+  - [ ] better deploy
+  - [ ] tests
+  - [ ] play around with redux for datastore
   - [ ] make into private app, only room creator can skip, etc... ?
     - [ ] a way of telling your friends, hey look at this
   - [ ] stop recommender, pause problems